coverclock/com-diag-hayloft/README.md

 Copyright 2011-2017 by the Digital Aggregates Corporation, Colorado, USA.

-NOTA BENE

-2017-11-02: This code worked when I wrote it six years ago in 2011.
-Today it is broken and I am trying to figure out what's changed.
-While it builds against libs3-2.0, the same library and even version I used in 2011, and communicates with AWS S3, the unit test suite based on Google Test fails.
-But the example application - intended to be used as a "Hello, World!" kind of coding sample for users of Hayloft - works just fine.
-The difference between the example and the unit tests should be my clue, but so far it eludes me.

 LICENSE

 This software is licensed under the terms of the GNU General Public